cetrespeo/ESP32-E-Paper-Weather/README.md

   - pin 15 DS18B20 Temperature sensor
   - pin 34 TMP36 Temperature sensor

-Customize in hardcode (must edit config.h file with your values)
-- darksky api key (and OpenWeatherMap)
-- Weather report gps location ( "1.23,4.56" format).
-You can take the gps coordinates from the url on google maps when pointing at your location.
-- in case you need Cloud management, Firebase integration api key should be configured.
-This option is really interesting whenever you have multiple devices as you can download weather data to firebase and use that source as an alternative to consume your Darksky download count limit.
-- Once you have many devices (I have around 10 for my family) management via Firebase and OTA Updates is really needed.
-OTA updates requires a AWS S3 account and Firebase integration for remote command.

 # Change Log:

 (18/11/11 Update) Added GxEPD driver v1 option as I suspect v2 drivers drain more battery.
 When using 4,2" screen, driver v1 cycle is 37secs and v2 cycle is 42secs.
 You can define G1 or G2 to choose version in code.